How to Use Regular Expressions in Excel for Parsing Substrings with VBA

 To use regular expressions for parsing a cell value, enable Microsoft VBScript Regular Expressions 5.5.

-Enable Microsoft VBScript Regular Expressions
+Microsoft VBScript Regular Expressions 5.5checkbox. - Click the

 Step 2: Create VBA Function